3DJupp/Solartable/README.md

 # Solartable
 Project that will utilize a solar panel and some aluminum profiles as an outdoor / garden table
 ![SolarTable-1](https://user-images.githubusercontent.com/8407566/233850090-255ac83c-c0e9-4d08-bece-515f9f898cc9.jpg)
+As I am based in Germany, I might take care of the regulations that apply here. (more in the preface)

 ## Preface
 For a long time, I wanted to have a small photovoltaic system to reduce energy costs and produce a portion of my household electricity on my own.
 There have been and are a lot of regulations in Germany.
 Thus, there is a European law that should permit the installation of small solar panels and microinverters there are still a lot of more or less useful regulations.
 A table is a way of having a hassle-free "balcony power station".
 So at some point, my local public utilities company changed their laws and switched my electricity meter to a bidirectional one.
 I have still not heard anything by the landlord, but as a permit for a table is not required, I was able to start the project.